 In addition, the TOE shall

-- · provide protection of residual information, and - provide resistance against side channel attacks as described in Table 7 and in section 5.1.13 F.COPY.
+- provide protection of residual information, and - provide resistance against side channel attacks as described in Table 7.

 Regarding the Application Note 12 of the Protection Profile [9] there are no other additional policies defined in this Security Target.